-Therapists at dual diagnosis treatment centers in OR recognize that co-occurring disorders are at the root of some substance abuse cases.
+Therapists at dual diagnosis treatment centers recognize that co-occurring disorders are at the root of some substance abuse cases.
 If this is true for you or a loved one, you need specific help that only dual diagnosis treatment centers can provide.
 What can you expect from one of these treatment programs?
 Can they accomplish what other rehab programs can’t?

 Understanding the Need for Dual Diagnosis Treatments